Osorkon III: Identity

 Osorkon III is attested by numerous impressive donation stelae and stone blocks from Herakleopolis Magna through to Thebes.
 He is generally thought to have been a contemporary of the Lower Egyptian 22nd Dynasty kings, Shoshenq IV, Pami, and the first decade of Shoshenq V's reign.
 Osorkon III's chief wife was Queen Karoadjet but his second wife was named Tentsai.
 A stela of Prince Osorkon B calls his spouse Tent[...] with part of the name being lost.
 The latter name can be rendered as either Tentsai or Tentamun.
 Significantly, however, both men have a daughter called Shepenupet.

 Secondly, according to Ōhshiro Michinori, Anthony Leahy, and Karl Jansen-Winkeln, an important donation stela discovered in 1982 at Ṭihnā al-Ǧabal (ancient Akoris) reveals that Osorkon III was once a High Priest of Amun in his own right.
 The document explicitly calls Osorkon III, the High Priest of Amun.
 Osorkon III, thus, was almost certainly the High Priest Osorkon B, who defeated his father's opponents at Thebes in Year 39 of Shoshenq III, as Leahy notes.

-The identification of HPA Osorkon with King Osorkon III was first proposed by David Rohl and Peter James in 1982 where they state the following:

 This theory has now been accepted by many Egyptologists, including Jürgen von Beckerath, Karl Jansen-Winkeln, Gerard Broekman, and Aidan Dodson, among others, with the notable exception of Kenneth Kitchen.
 Aidan Dodson and Dyan Hilton sum up the evidence by noting:

 Osorkon probably lived into his eighties, which explains why he appointed his son Takelot III as the junior coregent to the throne in his final years.
 He would have been in failing health by this time.
 Osorkon III's coregency with Takelot III is the last attested royal coregency in ancient Egyptian history.
 Later dynasties from Nubia, Sais, and Persia all ruled Egypt with a single king on the throne.